traitecoevo/austraits.build/README.md

 **Funding**: This work was supported via the following investments:

 - Investment (https://doi.org/10.47486/TD044, https:// doi.org/10.47486/DP720) from the Australian Research Data Commons (ARDC).
 The ARDC is funded by the National Collaborative Research Infrastructure Strategy (NCRIS).
-- Fellowship grants from Australian Research Council to Falster (FT160100113), Gallagher (DE170100208) and Wright (FT100100910),
+- Fellowship from the Australian Research Council to Falster (FT160100113), Gallagher (DE170100208) and Wright (FT100100910),
+- A UNSW Research Infrastructure Grant to Falster, and
-- A grant from Macquarie University to Gallagher
+- A grant from Macquarie University to Gallagher.

 **Recognition**: Many people have contributed to AusTraits.
-A list of contributors is provdied on the on Zenodo at doi:
+A list of contributors  is provided on the on Zenodo at DOI:
     [10.5281/zenodo.3568417](https://doi.org/10.5281/zenodo.3568417).

 Further information about the AusTraits project is available at the project website [austraits.org](https://austraits.org).

 **Resuse**: At this stage, only the compiled AusTraits dataset is available for reuse,  via Zenodo.
 The raw data sources provided in this repository are not available for reuse in their current form, without further discussion from data contributors.